kallayah26/lesson6_javascript3/README.md

 Kallayah Henderson

 ### Project Description:
-In this assignment I used learned how to use the DOM and edited various functions to add images to a image carousel on a web page.
+In this assignment I learned how to use the DOM and edited various functions to add images to an image carousel on a web page.

 ### View Project:
 https://kallayah26.github.io/lesson6_javascript3/